TiagoPersonalRepos/Dotfiles/README.md

-# Dotfiles
+# Dotfiles #
-This Repor will contain the main configs for different technologies and some usefull scripts.
+This Repo will contain the main configs for different technologies and some usefull scripts.